Killing Repetition

 "Stuck in the Middle with You," by Stealers Wheel

 You wouldn't know by listening to these songs that they're the only big hits performed by these bands.
-I wouldn't dare attempt to explain why these groups did not create other hit songs except to say that the entertainment industry (including literary fiction) is vicious, changing, complex, competitive, and subjective.
+I wouldn't dare explain why these groups did not create other hit songs except to say that the entertainment industry (including literary fiction) is vicious, changing, complex, competitive, and subjective.

 Perhaps one contributing factor to those single-hit bands is they could not seem to avoid repetition.
 If that is the case, you don't want to be like them.
-Make your writing flexible and expansive by varying your prose in every way conceivable, while keeping your fiction coming from you.
+Make your writing flexible and expansive by varying your prose in every way conceivable while keeping your fiction coming from you.

 Comedians can't tell the same jokes repeatedly, yet at the same time, their style of humor must be theirs.
 It must be different and new, yet sound like it's coming from the same person.